taycaldwell/riot-api-java/README.md

 }
 ```

 It is important to be aware of your personal rate limit.
-Any method call from the RiotAPI is a request that counts towards your rate limit.
+Any method call from the Riot API is a request that counts towards your rate limit, except requests regarding static data which count toward a method rate limit but not toward your app rate limit.
 The below code makes 2 requests; one request for a summoner, and another for the match list of a summoner.

 ```java
 import net.rithms.riot.api.ApiConfig;